JuliaReach/ARCH2019_RE/README.md

 ## Plots

 The plots are stored in the main folder as `*.png` files.
-To obtain these files, run the image interactivately, specify an output folder, and in the end copy the files to the output folder.
+To obtain these files, run the image interactively, specify an output folder, and in the end copy the files to the output folder.
 In the example below we call the output folder `result`.
 Make sure that this folder exists.